10 Things I Wish I Knew My Freshman Year of College:

 9 - College is not just about getting a job.
 I am not saying that grades are not important.
 I am not saying you don't want to get a good job.
 I AM saying that college is about learning about the big questions - Who am I?
 What is life about?
 What plan does God have for me? etc. If you figure this out, college will be a success.

 8 - You are NOT poor.
 You may not have as much money as your friends and you almost certainly don't have as much as your parents.
 This does not make you poor, so don't say you are.
-You are rich - you get to go to college, you eat as much as you need, you have a place to sleep, etc. Enjoy not having money and be creative with it.
+You are rich - you get to go to college, you eat as much as you need, you have a place to sleep, etc. Enjoy not having a lot of extra money and be creative.

 7 - Sit up front.
-I am assuming that you are going to every class (which costs about $100 dollars per class you skip).
+I am assuming that you are going to every class (which costs about $100 dollars per class if you skip or not).
 If you sit up front in class you are bound to pay more attention to the prof and get better grades.
 You are also a more familiar face to the prof when you go ask for help (see #1).
 Sit up front in church as well.
+Easier to focus.

 6 - Meet new people and try new things.
-College is a great time to work on who you are.
+College is a great time to work on being a better you.
 A great way to do this is to meet different kinds of people from different backgrounds and with different ideas.
 You need to stay grounded in your faith, morality, and family.
 But, you should also learn about the world through relationships with others.

 5 - Good friends don't always make good roommates.
 Sometimes your best friend may not be a friend at all after living with them for a year.
 Choose your roommates wisely.
 If you want to study, don't room with a friend who has bad study habits.
 If you want to be responsible, don't room with a friend who is irresponsible.